 It’s important to remember that you can’t trek the Inca Trail in February as it’s closed for restoration and also that you’ll need a permit if you wish to follow this route.

 Perhaps one of the greatest treks in India, the Chadar Trek, is one of the most underrated in the world.

 It’s unique and absolutely awe-inspiring as a frozen lake adventure is not something you come across every day.

 The Chadar Trek is not particularly difficult and can be completed without any prior trekking experience, making it accessible to the adventurer who doesn’t often trek.

-Whilst on the lakes of South Asia, ice forms, breaks and changes colour on the lakes every few hours.
+Whilst on the lakes of South Asia, ice forms, breaks and changes color on the lakes every few hours.
 Such an exciting natural process can also sometimes disrupt the planned route.
 This means you may have to divert on the spot.
-It’s exciting not frightening – we promise!
+It’s exciting, not frightening – we promise!

 You may also like: Ten Ways To Explore Delhi

 Wherever you wander on your trekking voyage, good luck and enjoy!